Trinity College (Connecticut): 20th century

-Twentieth century

-Trinity ended the nineteenth century as an institution primarily serving the Hartford area.
-The early years of the century were primarily growth years for Trinity.
-Enrollment was increased to 500 men.

-In 1932, under President Remsen Ogilby, the Gothic chapel was completed and became the symbol of Trinity College.
-It replaced the Seabury chapel which had become too small for the student body.

-The founding of the University of Hartford in 1957 allowed Trinity to focus on becoming a regional institution rather than a local one.
-Trinity has recently installed a plaque commemorating the "University of Hartford" name.

 In 1962, Connecticut Public Television (CPTV) began its first broadcasts in the Trinity College Public Library, and later in Boardman Hall, a science building on campus.

 In 1968, the trustees voted to withdraw from the Association of Episcopal Colleges.
 Also in 1968, the trustees of Trinity College voted to make a commitment to enroll more minority students, providing financial aid as needed.
 This decision was preceded by a siege of the administrative offices in the Downes and Williams Memorial buildings during which Trinity students would not allow the president or trustees to leave until they agreed to the resolution.

-Less than one year later, Trinity College became coeducational and admitted its first female students, as transfers from Vassar College and Smith College.
-Today, women make up about 50 percent of Trinity's student body.